Announcing an update to IAM role trust policy behavior

 Therefore, beginning today, for any role that has not used the identity-based behavior since June 30, 2022, a role trust policy must explicitly grant permission to all principals, including the role itself, that need to assume it under the specified conditions.
 Removal of the role’s implicit self-trust improves consistency and increases visibility into role assumption behavior.

 Most AWS customers will not be impacted by the change at all.
 Only a tiny percentage (approximately 0.0001%) of all roles are involved.
-Customers whose roles have recently used the previous implicit trust behavior are being notified, beginning today, about those roles, and may continue to use this behavior with those roles until June 30, 2023, to allow time for making the necessary updates to code or configuration.
+Customers whose roles have recently used the previous implicit trust behavior are being notified, beginning today, about those roles, and may continue to use this behavior with those roles, to allow time for making the necessary updates to code or configuration.
+Starting June 30, 2023, we will begin to automatically remove roles from the allow list based on observed role assumption behavior.
 Or, if these customers are confident that the change will not impact them, they can opt out immediately by substituting in new roles, as discussed later in this post.

 The first part of this post briefly explains the change in behavior.
 The middle sections answer practical questions like: “why is this happening?,” “how might this change impact me?,” “which usage scenarios are likely to be impacted?,” and “what should I do next?”
 The usage scenario section is important because it shows that, based on our analysis, the self-assuming role behavior exhibited by code or human users is very likely to be unnecessary and counterproductive.
 Finally, for security professionals interested in better understanding the reasons for the old behavior, the rationale for the change, as well as its possible implications, the last section reviews a number of core IAM concepts and digs in to additional details.